Search for the radiative leptonic decay $D^+\to\gamma e^+\nu_e$ using Deep Learning: Introduction

 The major challenge in searching for $D^+\to\gamma e^+\nu_e$ is the substantial background contamination from $D^+$ semileptonic decays, such as $D^+\to\pi^0e^+\nu_e$, $D^+\to K^0_Le^+\nu_e$ and $D^+\to K^0_S(\to\pi^0\pi^0)e^+\nu_e$.
 Photons originating from $\pi^0$ decays or long-lived neutral hadrons can deposit energy in the electromagnetic calorimeter, potentially mimicking the radiative photon signal.
 Conventional cut-based methods have struggled to establish effective discriminators to suppress these backgrounds, whose yields are two orders of magnitude greater than the potential signal.

-An unprecedentedly powerful signal identification tool can be accomplished via a deep learning approach, which utilizes a deep neural network (DNN) to distinguish signal from backgrounds.
-Due to the flexible data representation and modern algorithms, this method exhibits powerful capabilities in recognizing and interpreting underlying relationships and hidden patterns within the topological structure of $e^+e^-$ annihilation events.
+An unprecedentedly powerful signal identification tool can be accomplished using deep learning, utilizing a deep neural network (DNN), to distinguish signals from backgrounds.
+Leveraging flexible data representation and modern algorithms, this method exhibits powerful capabilities in recognizing and interpreting underlying relationships and hidden patterns within the topological structure of $e^+e^-$ annihilation events.

-In this work, we present an improved search for $D^+\to\gamma e^+\nu_e$ by analyzing the 20.3~$\ifb$ data, enhancing signal sensitivity through a deep-learning-based signal identification method.
+In this paper, we present an improved search for $D^+\to\gamma e^+\nu_e$ based on the 20.3~$\ifb$ data, enhancing signal sensitivity through a deep-learning-based signal identification method.
 Throughout this paper, charge conjugation is implied by default.